 You’ll use our excellent research facilities, including well-equipped specialist laboratories for measuring electrical activity in the brain, eye movement, psychoneuroimmunology, emotions and communication, psychometrics, human behaviour, consumer reactions and much more.

 To make sure you’re kept ahead of the latest findings, you’ll be invited to weekly research seminars with talks from leading academics and researchers.

-Our unique degree is accredited by the British Psychological Society.
+Our course is accredited by the British Psychological Society.
 Providing you graduate with at least a second-class honours degree, you’ll be eligible for graduate chartered membership of the Society.
-This is the first step towards becoming a chartered psychologist and offers you a head start on an exciting and rewarding career journey.
+This is the first step towards becoming a chartered psychologist.
+Please be aware that our placement courses are awaiting BPS accreditation, due May 2019.

 Throughout the course, we’ll use a range of assessment methods to help you and your tutors measure your progress.
 These will include exams, essays, reports and presentations.
 There’ll also be some laboratory reports, preparing you for your work after graduation.
 You’ll write a dissertation in your final year to demonstrate your learning and show us you’ve developed the knowledge and skills to complete the course.

 If your application is completed by the following date, it’s guaranteed to be considered: